Skip to main content

 Notified via webhooks

-Webhooks provide real-time notifications as transaction status changes.
-Configure a webhook endpoint to receive automatic updates.
+Webhooks deliver real-time notifications as transaction status changes.
+Configure a webhook endpoint in the Dashboard to receive automatic updates.
 Setting up webhooks:

 1. Navigate to the Webhooks tab in the Privy Dashboard